How Samsung will keep the Galaxy S8 from catching fire

 No, this isn't deja vu, and Samsung's new phone isn't experiencing the same problems as its ill-fated sibling, the Galaxy Note 7.
 What I'm seeing is a controlled battery test in Samsung's factory in Gumi, South Korea, where the company assembles 1 million phones a month.
 A worker applied more pressure in a compression test than normal, causing the battery to explode.

 Samsung got burned by last year's Galaxy Note 7, and it's determined not to let that happen again.
 The company added a more stringent battery testing process, which it says exceeds industry standards.
-It also lowered the capacity of the battery going into the Galaxy S8, and tweaked its chemistry so it lasts longer over time.
+It also lowered the capacity of the battery going into the Galaxy S8 and tweaked its chemistry so it lasts longer.

 All of this effort goes into ensuring that the Galaxy S8, with its sleek, curvy 5.8-inch display, is Samsung's safest phone ever.
-The stakes are high for the company to prove that it can still turn out quality products -- any more battery issues flare up and the company will never win back your trust.
+The stakes are high for the company to prove that it can still turn out high-quality products -- if any more battery issues flare up, the company will likely never win back your trust.
 A flawless launch will help Samsung move past the Note 7 debacle, something it's eager to do.

 "We set up our own standard ... but we didn't keep it," Koh Dong-jin (better known as D.J.
 Koh), head of Samsung's mobile business, tells me from the company's sprawling Digital City campus in Suwon, about 21 miles outside of Seoul.
 "It was an eye-opening experience."